Searching Evidence

 Each result appears as a card in the grid.
 Here's what you'll see on each card:

-- Title — The name of the research paper or evidence entry
+- Title — The name of the research paper or evidence entry (clickable to open the detail page)

 - Author — Who produced the research